 - Maintains healthy eyes

 - Aids the brain and nervous system functions

 - Prevents or delays serious diseases

-- Prevents birth defects
+- Prevents congenital disabilities

 - Aids in blood coagulation

-- Helps to release energy from food
+- It helps to release energy from food

 - Vitamin B – energy production, immune function, iron absorption – whole grains, potatoes, bananas, molasses.

 - Vitamin C – anti-oxidant, skin elasticity, strong blood vessels – oranges, kiwi, guava, brussels sprouts, green peppers.